On inertial types of elliptic curves: Introduction

 \subsection{Computational software}

-For the computations needed in this paper, we used {\tt Magma} computer algebra system \cite{magma}, version V2.28-20.
-All our code is available at \cite{MAGMAFiles}, and the repository instructions explain how it is used.
+We have developed a {\tt Magma} package to compute and work with inertial types, see Section~\ref{S: algo} for details.
+All our code is available at \cite{MAGMAFiles}, and the repository contains instructions and examples of how it is used.